tekknolagi/tekknolagi.github.com/favorites.md

   {% endfor %}
 </ul>

-Here are some personal websites I think look good:
+Here are some websites I think look good:

 <ul>
   {% for website in site.data.sites %}
   <li><a href="http://{{ website.url }}/">{{ website.url }}</a></li>
   {% endfor %}
 </ul>

+In particular, I enjoy the data density and easy readability of the NASA page.

 My favorite tea is currently {{ site.data.other.tea.maker }}'s
 <i>{{ site.data.other.tea.name }}</i>.